doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

 ## What is ROS2

 ROS2 is the next generation of software libraries for robotics development.
-Even though ROS stands for Robot Operating System, it's not an operating system like Windows or Ubuntu, instead it is acts as an software development kit for robotics.
+Even though ROS stands for Robot Operating System, it's not an operating system like Windows or Ubuntu, instead, it acts as a software development kit for robotics.

 ## VSCode and Docker

 First, I'm going to assume you already have [vscode](https://code.visualstudio.com/) and [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed.
 If not, check out my installation instructions [here](/articles/docker_development.html).

-Ok, so now that you have docker and vscode installed, let's add some [ros2](https://index.ros.org/doc/ros2/)!
+Ok, so now that you have Docker and VSCode installed, let's add some [ros2](https://index.ros.org/doc/ros2/)!

 ## Adding ROS2

-You will need to add both the base ROS libraries and the development packages in order to develop in ROS2.
+You will need to have the ROS libraries as well as the dependant development packages to develop in ROS2.
 I keep an updated version of ROS2 packages on [dockerhub](https://hub.docker.com/repository/docker/athackst/ros2).
 I maintain both a base version and a development version of the docker container.

 Why two?

 The base version has the minimal dependencies needed to run ROS2.
 You can use this image for code you want to deploy, but don't want or need the ability to write new code.
-The development version is based on the base version, and adds all the dependencies you need to compile and create new packages.
+The development version is based on the base version and adds all the dependencies you need to compile and create new packages.

 ### Folder structure

 For the following files, I will assume you have the following folder structure.
 This structure is very typical for ROS2/vscode development.

-The upper level directory is the folder you open in vscode.
-It contains the special folders `.devcontainer` and `.vscode` which vscode uses to load your workspace and preferences.
+The upper-level directory is the folder you open in VSCode.
+It contains the special folders `.devcontainer` and `.vscode` which VSCode uses to load your workspace and preferences.

 ROS2 code is located inside the src directory, organized as packages within folders.